Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Introduction

-The nature of these SN\,2009ip-like objects is debated and a range of physical scenarios have been proposed to explain their observed properties.
-In one non-terminal scenario, an eruptive outburst powers the first peak and subsequent interactions with previously ejected material powers the more luminous main-peak \citep[e.g.,][]{pastorello13,fraser15,moriya15}.
-Comparisons have also been drawn between the rapid pre-SN variability of SN\,2009ip and the periastron collisions of an eccentric binary seen preceding the Great Eruption of $\eta$ Car \citep[e.g.,][]{smith11,smith11b}, in which case the main event may have been powered by the final merger \citep{smith18}.
+The nature of these SN\,2009ip-like objects is debated and a range of physical scenarios has been proposed.
+In one nonterminal scenario, an eruptive outburst powers the first peak and subsequent interactions with previously ejected material powers the main peak \citep[e.g.,][]{pastorello13,fraser15,moriya15}.
+Comparisons have also been drawn between the rapid pre-SN variability of SN\,2009ip and the periastron collisions of an eccentric binary seen preceding the Great Eruption of $\eta$ Car \citep[e.g.,][]{smith11,smith11b}, in which case the main event may have been powered by the final merger \citep{smith18,hirai21}.
 A merge-burst scenario has therefore also been suggested for SN~2009ip-like objects \citep{kashi13,soker13,soker16}.
-Terminal scenarios have been proposed involving a relatively faint CC SN from a BSG (first peak) followed by strong circumstellar interaction (second peak) \citep{mauerhan13,smith14b}, with noted similarities between the first peak of SN\,2015bh and SN\,1987A in particular \citep{elias-rosa16}.
+Terminal scenarios have been proposed involving a relatively faint CC SN from a BSG (first peak) followed by strong circumstellar interaction (second peak) \citep{mauerhan13,smith14b}, with noted similarities between the first peak of SN\,2015bh and SN\,1987A \citep{elias-rosa16}.
 Alternatively, the first peak may represent a last-gasp precursor outburst followed by the final CC SN \citep{ofek13,tartaglia16,thone17}.
 An inherent feature in all of these scenarios is long-lived CSM interaction that dominates observations at late times, masking the ultimate fate of the progenitor.
-Despite this complication, \citet{smith22} have recently shown that SN\,2009ip has continued to fade below the level of its quiescent progenitor and argue that the massive LBV star is now gone.
+Despite this complication, both SN\,2009ip and AT\,2016jbu have continued to fade below the level of their progenitors, indicating that the massive LBV stars are now gone \citep{smith22,brennan22c}.